 Dr Andrew Tootell (PhD) is a Clinical Social Worker registered with the Australian Association of Social Workers and maintains a private psychotherapy practice in Bellingen and Macksville.
 He is also available for phone or skype consultations.
-He completed a Diploma in Narrative Therapy from the Dulwich Centre in Adelaide, where he studied with the late Michael White and a Masters of Clinical Science from the University of Adelaide where he studied psychoanalysis with the Adelaide Psychoanalytic Institute.
+He completed a Diploma in Narrative Therapy from the Dulwich Centre in Adelaide, where he studied with the late Michael White and a Master of Clinical Science from the University of Adelaide where he studied psychoanalysis with the Adelaide Psychoanalytic Institute.
 Andrew also holds a doctorate from the Human Development and Counselling Department at Waikato University, New Zealand.
-He has a long-term interest in exploring the common ground shared between his practice as a social worker, psychotherapist and spiritual teacher.
+He has a long-term interest in exploring the common ground shared between his practice as a social worker, psychotherapist and Zen teacher.

 I provide individual psychotherapy to young people and adults.
 The following are the therapeutic models are draw from in my work: